paradigm-network/paradigm-gw2/README.md

 $ make all
 ```

-After building the source code sucessfully, you should see two executable programs:
+After building the source code sucessfully, you should see an executable program:

-- `paradigm`: the node program/command line program for paradigm node control
+- `paradigm`: the command line program for Paradigm FEE control